-- Ear Worm: Decades worth of them.
+- Ear Worm: Decades worth.
 Ray Davies's ear for melody never left him.

 - Epic Riff: "You Really Got Me", "All Day and All of the Night"

-- Jump the Shark: For many fans, either the shift towards silly seventies rock operas, or towards mainstream eighties hard-rock.
+- Jumping the Shark: For many fans, either the shift towards silly seventies rock operas, or towards mainstream eighties hard-rock.

 - Vindicated by History: Surprise, surprise; The Kinks Are The Village Green Preservation Society received great critical acclaim on its release but initially only sold about a hundred thousand copies worldwide.
 It has since become their best-selling album.